Giant GRB Ring

 The Giant GRB Ring is a ring of 9 gamma-ray bursts (GRBs) that may be associated with one of the largest known cosmic structures.
 It was discovered in July 2015 by a team of Hungarian and American astronomers led by L.G.
 Balazs while analyzing data from different gamma-ray and X-ray telescopes, in particular the Swift Spacecraft.

 The ring of GRBs lies at a distance of about 2.8 gigaparsecs (9.1 billion light years) from Earth at the redshift between 0.78 and 0.86 and measures about 1.72 gigaparsecs (5.6 billion light years) in diameter, making it one of the largest structures known.

 Typically, the distribution of GRBs in the universe appears in the sets of less than the 2σ distribution, or with fewer than two GRBs in the average data of the point-radius system.
 Thus, such a concentration as this appears extremely unlikely, given accepted theoretical models.
 Proposals include the existence of a giant supergalactic structure.
 This would be an extremely huge structure of the universe, with a mean size of about 5.6 billion light years.
 Such a supercluster can explain the significant distribution of GRBs because of its tie to star formation.
-If such a structure did exist, it would be one of the largest structures of the observable universe.
+If such a structure did exist, it would be one of the largest structures of the observable universe and would exceed the 1.2 billion light year size threshold of the currently accepted model of cosmology, potentially challenging the cosmological principle.